Sky Sports pundit believes Tom Cairney will move on

-Fourteen games unbeaten, up into fourth in the Championship table with everyone talking about them as potential automatic promotion winners.
+And with Fulham riding the crest of the wave at the moment - 14 games unbeaten, up into fourth in the Championship table with everyone talking about them as potential automatic promotion winners - the talk about their star players is only going to continue.

-Every transfer window there is interest in their star players, namely Ryan Sessegnon and Tom Cairney.

 Tottenham, Manchester United and Liverpool are all reportedly in for teen sensation Sessegnon, while Cairney has garnered interest from Newcastle United, West Ham and West Brom.